-Following the finding of guilt, the court may request a pre-sentence report before sentencing the accused.
+Following the finding of guilt of an accused person, the court may request a pre-sentence report before sentencing the accused.
 This is a report for the court, completed by an adult probation officer, which includes a description of the accused's family life and personal situation.
 In youth court, this report is called a predisposition report.